-9 of the 13 directors that served on the Board at the end of 2022 were independent.
-If following the Meeting on May 11, 2023, the nominees proposed by the Corporation are elected, a majority, namely 7 of the 11 directors will be independent.
-The independent directors that served on the Board at the end of 2022 are Alex N. Blanco, Michelle Cormier, Martin Couture, Mélanie Dunn, Nelson Gentiletti, Hubert T. Lacroix, Elif Lévesque, Élise Pelletier and Sylvie Vachon.
+7 of the 11 directors that served on the Board at the end of 2023 were independent and if following the Meeting on May 9, 2024, the nominees proposed by the Corporation are elected, the same majority will be independent, namely, Alex N. Blanco, Michelle Cormier, Mélanie Dunn, Nelson Gentiletti, Hubert T. Lacroix, Elif Lévesque and Sylvie Vachon.